Hyperproof/hypersync-sdk/doc/002-dev-workflow.md

 ### Updating Your Hypersync App

 Because custom Hypersync apps are just Node.js modules, updating them is a straightforward process.
 Additionally, many of the elements inside a Hypersync app can be represented as easy-to-edit JSON files.
+It is often possible to make the changes you need just by editing these files--no code required!

 Once you've made changes to your app, you are just a couple of steps away from publishing those updates to your Hyperproof organization.